-If you are eligible for disability benefits you can make a claim for short and long-term disability benefits.
+If you are eligible for disability benefits you can make a claim for sick leave/short-term and long-term disability benefits.

 1. Submit a Wellness Referral Form

-If you require a medical leave of absence (e.g., pre-scheduled surgery, treatment), or when your duration of absence from work due to illness/injury is 5 business days (10 business days for CUPE 1975) or greater and you are medically unfit to work, then please complete and submit the Wellness Referral Form if you haven't already done so.
+If you require a medical leave of absence (e.g., pre-scheduled surgery, treatment), or when your duration of absence from work due to illness/injury is 5 business days or greater and you are medically unfit to work, then please complete and submit the Wellness Referral Form if you haven't already done so.
 The referral form can submitted by your supervisor.

 2. STD case management provider will work with you